Looking for the perfect Zoe double stroller? Check out our guide here to help you decide if a Zoe is right for your family.

-Disneyland and Walt Disney World announced new rules in regards to smoking and strollers, which went into effect on May 1, 2019.
+Disneyland and Walt Disney World announced new rules in regards to strollers, which went into effect on May 1, 2019.

 Strollers wider than 31 inches (79 cm) in width and 52 inches (132 cm) in length will be prohibited in both Disney parks.
-Stroller wagons will also be prohibited, which includes the Keenz and Veer wagons, two of the more popular wagons with parents of twins.
+Stroller wagons are strictly prohibited.
+This includes the Keenz and Veer wagons, two of the more popular wagons with parents of twins.
 Disney explains, “The reduction of stroller sizes is intended to ease Guest flow and reduce congestion.”
-Be sure to check your stroller’s dimensions when opened to make sure you’re bringing the right stroller to the House of Mouse.
+Check your stroller’s dimensions when opened to make sure you’re bringing the right stroller.

 This policy does not take into account that the average double stroller weighs between 26 and 37 pounds.
 As any parent of twins knows, our double stroller is one of the most important pieces of equipment we have.

 When you are traveling with multiple small children — especially if you are traveling alone — it is extremely difficult to manage an airport without a stroller that can be gate-checked.
-And the fact of the matter is that there are very few double strollers on the market that meet the 20 lb. weight limit.
+There are very few double strollers on the market that meet the 20 lb. weight limit.

-Features to Look for in a Double Stroller
+Features to look for in a Zoe double stroller

 A large basket.
-Your stroller that’s meant for two kids should have room to fit STUFF for two kids!
-That’s another problem with single strollers that convert to doubles — the basket is meant to hold stuff for just one child.
-You’ll also want to make sure there is easy access to the basket from different spots around the stroller so it’s easier to get items out.
+A stroller for two kids should have room to fit STUFF for two kids!
+That’s another problem with single strollers that convert to doubles.
+The basket holds stuff for just one child.
+Make sure there is easy access to the basket so it’s easier to get items out.
 Cup holders are great too!

 A handlebar that reaches all the way across is key, and you can find that with the Zoe double stroller.
 You’re going to need that full handlebar to maneuver your twin stroller with one hand at times.
 Strollers with two handles are typically more difficult to steer.
 An adjustable handlebar will make life so much easier.

 Independent reclining seats.
 You definitely need to be able to have each seat at a different recline.
-What if one baby is wide awake and wants to look around, but the other is sound asleep and could use a bit of recline?
+This will be especially handy if one baby is sound asleep and the other isn’t.
 You’ll also want to find seats that recline as far back as possible to allow for good stroller naps!

 It’s easy to fold and lift up.
 If you’re having a hard time getting it to fold after a few tries, take it back.
 If it’s too heavy for you to lift into your car’s trunk, take it back.
 These things will only cause you more annoyance as time passes.

 It fits in your trunk.
 You should not have to wrestle with your stroller to get it to fit in your trunk.
 Bonus points if you don’t have to take one of the seats off to fold it.
-Be aware that some strollers will fit better once you remove the tires, which typically can be popped back on in a snap.
+Many strollers fit better when you remove the tires, which typically can be popped back on in a snap.
 Always look for a good travel system.

 It fits in your house.
-Measure all of your doorways and hallways to make sure that the stroller will fit inside your home, ideally without having to fold it up first.
+Measure all of your doorways and hallways to make sure that the stroller will fit inside your home.
+Ideally, you don’t want to have to fold it up first.
 Side by side strollers are often less convenient for this reason.
-When you’re coming home from a long walk with your infant twins and it suddenly starts to rain, you’ll thank me!
+When you’re coming home from a long walk with your infant twins and it starts to rain, you’ll thank me!